bounswe/bounswe2025group2/README.md

 - Our mobile app can be run on the emulator by following the instructions [here](https://github.com/bounswe/bounswe2025group2/tree/main/mobile_frontend)

-- Our mobile app can be run with the `.apk`
+- Our mobile app can be run with the `.apk`.
+You can download it from [here](https://github.com/bounswe/bounswe2025group2/blob/main/mobile_frontend/android/apk/app-debug.zip)